ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/install-istio.md

         `istioctl` is a command-line utility used to configure and manage Istio service mesh within kubernetes environments.

-3. Add `istioctl` Client to Your Path:
+3. Add `istioctl` client to your path:

     ```
     # Add to path temporarily